kermitt2/grobid/doc/Training-the-models-of-Grobid.md

 * reference-segmentation

-The following models are experimental and it is not advised to use them at this time:

 * fulltext

 * figure

 * table

-* chemical entities

-* ebook

 The models are located under `grobid-home/models`.
 Each of these models can be retrained using amended or additional training data.
 For production, a model is trained with all the available training data to maximize the performance.
 For development purposes, it is also possible to evaluate a model with part of the training data.